 During the recovery process, your goal is to abstain from any type of drug that could be a potential threat to your sobriety.
 It takes just one experience to open the door to relapse, no matter how hard you’ve worked to avoid it.
 However, pain is a part of life.
 You may need to manage a simple headache or prepare for a larger health event like surgery.

-Every situation is unique, and that’s why working with your counseling team in aftercare at Florida House Experience can help.
+Every situation is unique, and that’s why working with your counseling team in aftercare at FHE Health can help.

 Prescriptions and Addiction Recovery

 It’s not uncommon for people who go through residential rehabilitation to leave feeling strong and motivated.
 Some even promise themselves they’ll never come back.
 Then, their health worsens or they get a diagnosis that requires the use of a controlled substance.

 It’s a situation that can cause relapse even if the drug at issue is different from what the addict previously used.
 For example, a recovering heroin addict diagnosed with bipolar disorder would normally need to take medication for that condition, but doing so could be a risk no matter what the nature of the new medication because of the substance abuse disorder.

 In every situation, you, your doctor and your counselor need to fully understand the risks and rewards of any substance and explore all alternative options.

 One of the biggest concerns for relapse comes from pain management and the required medications.
 Opioid-type pain medications are highly addictive, even in small doses.
 It’s unrealistic, though, for a person to expect to never need to use pain medications for the rest of their life.
 That’s why researchers are working to develop non-opioid treatment options.